Scam emails and text messages

-We don’t send emails or text messages that ask you to confirm your personal details or payment information.
+We don’t send emails or text messages that ask you to confirm your personal details or payment information, such as for a vehicle tax refund.
 If you get anything like this, don’t open any links and delete the email or text immediately.

 Beware of misleading third party websites passing themselves off as DVLA.
 These sites might, for example, offer to help you apply for a driving licence, tax your car or connect you to our contact centre.
 These sites will often charge additional fees for services that you can get for free or at a lower cost on GOV.UK.